lkabuci/Botflix/README.md

 <h1 align="center"><u>Stram-Cli</u></h1>
-####Stream-Cli application that allow you to play your favorite movies from the terminal.
+<h4 align="center"> Stream-Cli application that allow you to play your favorite movies from the terminal.</h4>

 ## Installation:
 * First let's install nodejs and npm in the machine.